douglas-tsc/practice/README.md

 ##What is an iframe?

 The iframe links the doument you want to test (e.g. index.html) into your test.html file so you can access the docoument's objects to test.
-Also by seeting width and height you can get a visualisation of the page you are testing (...handy for mobile testing, no??)
+Also by seeting width and height you can get a visualisation of the page you are testing (...handy for mobile first, no?
+Yeah you know!)

 ```html
 <iframe id="if-index" width="100%" height="200px" src="index.html" frameborder="0"></iframe>